nspcc-dev/neofs-http-gw/README.md

 ```

 Or you can also use a [Docker
-image](https://hub.docker.com/r/nspccdev/neofs-http-gw) provided for released
+image](https://hub.docker.com/r/nspccdev/neofs-http-gw) provided for the released
-(and occasionally unreleased) versions of gateway (`:latest` points to the
+(and occasionally unreleased) versions of the gateway (`:latest` points to the
 latest stable release).

 ## Execution